LuckyMan23129/Flute/README.md

 ![Biểu đồ không có tiêu đề drawio](https://github.com/LuckyMan23129/Flute/assets/141725842/6bff642e-8ed6-4e80-9e45-cfac93b6b6cc)
 ****Fig. 3: Prototype Flute board (left) and finished battery-free EH nodes (right)****

+## Contributing
+Contributions of this paper facilitate the vision of a battery-free EH IoT by enabling PnP conversion of commodity dev-boards into battery-free EH platforms.
+A week-long evaluation of our approach shows a promising performance profile.
+Specifically, Flute sustainably supports simple wireless sensing applications in both indoor and outdoor scenarios running on multiple networks and processors using solar power alone.
+Moreover, with diurnal operation, Flute outperforms the original AsTAR algorithm by a factor of 2x to 17x while always maintaining a 10% safety margin, well over the brown-out voltage.

+## Future work
+Our future work will focus on three scientific tracks: (i.)
+Improving self-adaptive energy management by broadening its scope beyond the application layer and integrating it into the OS and network. (ii.)
+Implementing approaches to simplify developer construction of complex multi-tasking schedules. (iii.)
+Broadening Flute evaluation to include more EH methods like thermal, RF and kinetic.
+Additionally, as an engineering track, we intend to establish large-scale Flute deployments in multiple locations for a year-long study across seasons.

+## Authors and acknowledgment
+This work is partially funded by VLIR-UOS for the IUC-QNU/KU Leuven project (VN2022IUC044A101), the KU Leuven Research fund and the VLAIO TRUSTI project.

 ## Installation
 Within a particular ecosystem, there may be a common way of installing things, such as using Yarn, NuGet, or Homebrew.
 However, consider the possibility that whoever is reading your README is a novice and would like more guidance.
 Listing specific steps helps remove ambiguity and gets people to using your project as quickly as possible.
 If it only runs in a specific context like a particular programming language version or operating system or has dependencies that have to be installed manually, also add a
 '''